corb555/itinerary/README.md

 ## Itinerary

-An HTML page that displays a map and list of a trip
+An HTML page that displays a map and list of destinations for a trip

 ----
 ## To Run